 The landscape of the island being discussed in this poem is bleak and exposed to all those elements that are expected from such islands.
 The very starting word ‘we’ denote a collective and cultural voice of solidarity.
 This is the community that has to face a common enemy i.e. the unpredictably stormy weather.
 The landscape is bleak and inhospitable, allowing what we might consider subsistence without luxury.

-Explosions look natural to the personified sea, which help in reinforcing how alarming it is for the querulous people on the receiving end of the storm’s attack.
-The quick changing nature of weather into storm is best represented by an image of “a tame cat / Turned savage” in lines 15-16.
+Explosions look natural to the personified sea, which helps in reinforcing how alarming it is for the querulous people on the receiving end of the storm’s attack.
+The quick-changing nature of weather into the storm is best represented by an image of “a tame cat / Turned savage” in lines 15-16.
 However, the islanders know how to endure the storm, and therefore they “sit tight” (line 16).
 The unbridled power of the storm is well-depicted by the strongly alliterated sounds of “spray”, “hits”, “spits” and “cat”.

 The poem has a very conversational tone that best fits a dramatic monologue.
 At certain point in the poem, the islander is depicted clearly talking as if sharing a confidence with someone when he says, “you know what I mean” (line 7).

 In the poem, ‘Storm on the Island’ the poet Seamus Heaney has very powerfully evoked the atmosphere and throws challenges to the idealized thinking about living on an island.
 He says this is not an island where you wish to spend a romantic retreat; rather an island that you will have to learn to endure.
 Let’s face it; life is not a ‘bed of roses’, it doesn’t always have good weather.
 There comes a time when we all have to gather and use all our inner strength, our resources to triumph over our fear.
 The poem describes a blasted landscape, possibly one of the Arran islands off the West coast of Ireland.